 I know this is all sounding very grim, and that’s to make you aware of the severity of the consequences caused by stress.
 However, there is hope!
 Whatever the mind has unconsciously associated can also be disassociated with conscious awareness (unless the damage is so deep that there is no cognition at all).
 Like with most things, age plays a factor and the sooner we begin to shift our behaviour and interpretations the quicker the results!

 If you are feeling stressed, know that there is a build-up of toxicity already in the body.
 The best thing to do is not to judge yourself as being “wrong” or “bad” for creating this because that will only increase the issue and add guilt to the mix.
-Instead acknowledge that it’s there, and find ways to release that energy.
-Here are some simple ways to release stress in under 5 minutes
+Instead, acknowledge that it’s there, and find ways to release that energy.
+Here are three simple ways to release stress in under 5 minutes:

 Focused breathing is one of the best ways to release anything from your mind and body.
 Think of the situation that’s causing the stress, scan where your body is storing it (chest/ stomach/ head etc.) and use your intention to breathe out all the tightness from that place.
 All it needs is for you to focus on that area and take seven to 10 deep breaths in through your nose and out through your mouth whilst mentally telling yourself that you are releasing.